Unconventional orbital currents and torques due to ferro-rotational orbital textures: Introduction

-\textit{Introduction.}---Over the past few decades, the flow of electron angular momentum has garnered significant interest in both physics and technology.
-The flow of spin angular momentum, i.e., spin current~\cite{maekawa2017spin}, can be electrically generated via magnetic order, which breaks time-reversal ($\mathcal{T}$) symmetry, or relativistic spin-orbit coupling (SOC).
-This spin current has become as a fundamental building block of spintronics research~\cite{hirohata2020review}.
-Recent studies have revealed that orbital angular momentum (OAM) can also flow in solids~\cite{choi2023observation, lyalin2023magneto, seifert2023time, wang2023inverse, hayashi2024observation}.
-For example, the orbital Hall effect (OHE) generates orbital currents in nonmagnetic materials even without SOC~\cite{bernevig2005orbitronics, kontani2009giant, go2018intrinsic}.
-Its nonrelativistic mechanism allows light elements to produce substantial orbital currents~\cite{jo2018gigantic, bhowal2020intrinsic, canonico2020orbital, bhowal2021orbital, salemi2022first}, opening new avenues for magnetic device applications via orbital torque~\cite{go2020orbital,zheng2020magnetization,tazaki2020current, kim2021nontrivial, ding2020harnessing, lee2021orbital, lee2021efficient, sala2022giant, hayashi2023observation}.
+Over the past few decades, the transport of electron angular momentum has emerged as a central theme in both condensed matter physics and information technology.
+Spin currents, i.e., flows of spin angular momentum, have become a fundamental building block of spintronics research, enabling efficient manipulation of magnetization and advancing prospects for low-power memory devices~\cite{manchon2019current, hirohata2020review}.
+Electrical generation of spin currents typically requires either magnetic order---breaking time-reversal ($\mathcal{T}$) symmetry---or relativistic spin-orbit coupling (SOC).
+By contrast, the orbital Hall effect (OHE) (Fig.~\ref{fig1}a) has been predicted~\cite{bernevig2005orbitronics, kontani2009giant, go2018intrinsic, jo2018gigantic, bhowal2020intrinsic, canonico2020orbital, bhowal2021orbital, salemi2022first} and observed~\cite{choi2023observation, lyalin2023magneto, idrobo2024direct} to generate orbital currents even in nonmagnetic materials without relying on SOC.
+Because of its nonrelativistic origin, light elements can be utilized as efficient sources of orbital currents, opening new avenues for magnetic device applications via orbital torque~\cite{go2020orbital, kim2021nontrivial, ding2020harnessing, lee2021orbital, lee2021efficient, sala2022giant, hayashi2023observation} and thereby directing growing attention to orbital angular momentum (OAM) transport~\cite{choi2023observation, lyalin2023magneto, seifert2023time, hayashi2024observation, idrobo2024direct}.